Sen. Joe Manchin ends Democrats’ hopes of a quick deal on infrastructure

 Mrs. Pelosi is working with a slim majority of only a handful of seats in the House, so any significant defections can upend her plans.

-Senate Democrats, meanwhile, are working with an evenly divided chamber, where their majority depends on the tie-breaking vote of Vice President Kamala Harris.
+Senate Democrats, meanwhile, are working with an evenly divided chamber, where their majority depends on Vice President Kamala Harris’ tie-breaking vote.
 That means every Senate Democrat must be on board.

 Mr. Manchin, of West Virginia, along with Sen. Kyrsten Sinema of Arizona, are the key holdouts in the upper chamber, saying the size of the $3.5 trillion package is too big.